Infinite Jest

 In Infinite Jest, David Foster Wallace intertwines a tale following Hal Incandenza, a young tennis protégé living in a Boston prep school, a nearby addict’s halfway house, and a mysterious search for a film cartridge deemed so entertaining that once you start watching, you can never stop.
 Regarded as DFW’s magnum opus, the novel seeks to uncover the meaning of human struggle while warning us of the dangers of constant entertainment.

 The most notable aspect of this book is its length and structure.
-Spanning over 1,100 pages, it features footnotes that are so lengthy they have footnotes of their own.
-With one of the central plot points being the game of tennis, DFW bounces the reader between the main story and the footnotes at the back, much like a well-balanced tennis match.
+Spanning over 1,100 pages, it features endnotes that are so lengthy they have endnotes of their own.
+With one of the central plot points being the game of tennis, DFW bounces the reader between the main story and the endnotes at the back, much like a well-balanced tennis match.
 As the story comes to a close, it’s important to note that the book doesn’t end in a chronological manner.
 Only a second read reveals that the narrative picks back up at the beginning, making the book infinite in nature—similar to the entertainment it seeks to explore.
 DFW positions this work as a meta-modern novel; although it initially presents itself as post-modern, it ultimately transcends conventional boundaries—like those of post-truth—to offer a profound and nuanced commentary on contemporary society.
+Infinite Jest eerily predicts the rise of figures like Donald Trump through characters such as President Gentle, whose absurdity and fixation on spectacle reflect a society where entertainment and politics merge.

 You can get a sense of Wallace’s dark humor and brilliance all throughout the novel, with countless moments that made me audibly laugh.
 In one scene, a drug addict named Poor Tony hops on the T (Boston’s metro) intending to steal to buy heroin.
 In this world, artificial body parts are stored externally, and in an unfortunate string of events, Tony picks an old lady’s purse containing a bionic heart keeping her alive as his easy target.
 After Tony snatches the purse, the elderly woman struggles for her life as her heart stops, screaming, ‘He stole my heart’—which the crowd interprets as a scene of heartbreak and laughs.
 In another story, a young student named Eric Clipperton vows to become the greatest tennis player—win or die trying.
 He takes this literally, holding a pistol to his head with one hand as he goes down in sets.
 With no competitor willing to take Clipperton’s life and a new organization controlling the tennis ranking system, he rises to the top—only to blow his brains out in the end leaving all that he desired.
 The book is sprinkled with many serious yet hilarious moments, often delivered in a very eye-rolling, ironic, and didactic manner.
 Wallace himself acknowledged his struggles with irony, calling it, in a 2003 interview, ‘the song of the bird who has come to love its cage.’